top of page

 Photographs by Ben Bradish-Ellames

-Styled By Mia Caplan
+Styled by Mia Caplan

-MUA: Azusa Matsumori
+Make Up by Azusa Matsumori

-Hair by Raahat Peshwaria
+Hair by: Raahat Peshwaria

-Image Editing and Retouching: Elisabetta Esercizio
+Image Editing by Elisabetta Esercizio

-Shoot Location: London, UK
+Shoot Location: Brighton, UK

 A Les Mirabilia Production